yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Is your content organized using logical structure, categories and clear topic relationships?
+Is your content organized using logical structure, categories and topic relationships?

-...
+Why It Matters:

+Semantic structure helps machines interpret information correctly.

+---

 ## KL4